-It’s DIY FRI. , where every week I try to post something you can do yourself rather than buy, which is a money saver, and can be VERY REWARDING.
+It’s DIY TIME , where I post something you can do yourself rather than buy, which is a money saver, and can be VERY REWARDING.
 Some of these posts are crafts, sewing projects, homemade cleaners, homemade health aids, tutorials, and the like.

 Do you have any clothes that your kids wore that you loved so much and would hate to get rid of?
 This project is the perfect project, then!
 The pink Hawaiian print came from a dress that my girls wore all the time and loved.
 The dress ended up with an oil stain, and couldn’t be handed down, so it became the perfect candidate to become artwork.